ms-iot/remote-wiring/installation.md

  ![Open the solution file](https://github.com/ms-iot/content/images/remote-wiring/compile_01.png)

 4. Select the correct build target.
 If you are planning to deploy your application to Raspberry Pi2 or Windows Phone, you'll want to select ARM.
-Otherwise if you are targeting a PC platform or MinnowBoardMax, select either x86 or x64 (x86 for MBM).
+Otherwise if you are targeting a PC platform select either x86 or x64.
+If you are targeting MinnowBoardMax, select x86.

  ![Select build target](https://github.com/ms-iot/content/images/remote-wiring/compile_02.png)